whiteducksoftware/azure-arm-action-js/README.md

 * `overrideParameters` Specify either the path to the Azure Resource Manager override parameters file or pass them as Key-Value Pairs.
   (See also [examples/Advanced.md](examples/Advanced.md))

+* `managementGroupId` Specify the Id for the Management Group, only required for Management Group Deployments.

 ## Outputs
 Every template output will be exported as output.
 For example the output is called `containerName` then it will be available with `${{ steps.STEP.outputs.containerName }}`
 For more Information see [examples/Advanced.md](examples/Advanced.md).